MicrosoftDocs/bot-docs/articles/file-format/bot-builder-qna-file-format.md

 > !# @qna.pair.source = <source value>
 ```

-## Multi-turn content
+## Multiturn content

-Multi-turn content is represented in .qna format using markdown link notation.
-Links are specified via the following semantics.
+Multiturn content is represented in .qna format using Markdown link notation.
+Links are specified using the following notation.

 ```
 - [display text](#<ID or question>)